 The order of service as blessed for our Diocese is exactly as printed in the indicated volume, following the rubrics indicated therein, with these additional explanatory notes that are not expressly indicated in the text:

 - The service is served by the Bishop, ideally together with six serving Priests (if there are additional Priests, they may hear confessions during the service) and one or more Deacons.
 The Bishop vests in ‘lesser vestments’ (mantia with small omofor and klobuk); Priests vest in epitrahil, cuffs and phelon; Deacons vest fully as always.
+The colour of vestments is purple, never black (we do not serve sacraments in black vestments).
 All the clergy exit through the Royal Doors at the beginning of the service, two Priests carrying the Gospel Book which is laid on an analoy in the centre of the temple.
 The Bishop stands on the cathedra and the Priests in two ranks before him, facing each other.
 A little way before (to the west) of the central analoy a small table is placed before the service begins, upon which is set the tray containing seven candles, an empty vessel of suitable size (e.g. a bowl), and two smaller vessels, one containing unblessed olive oil, and the other containing red wine.
 As the clergy take their places, all seven candles are lit.

 - When the Clergy are in place, the Bishop distributes a hand candle to each Priest, and retains one for himself.
 These are held throughout the service.
 The Faithful also should be instructed to purchase a candle to hold throughout the service.

 - A full censing of the Temple and faithful is undertaken after the opening blessing.